ewb1206-stack/quant-finance-physics/README.md

 continuous random walk with constant drift and volatility — the same stochastic process that underpins the Black-Scholes framework.

-This project implements GBM from first principles using the SDE dS = μS dt + σS dW, simulating 1,000-day price trajectories across different volatility regimes to demonstrate how standard deviation governs the distribution of possible asset outcomes.
+This project implements GBM from first principles using the Stochastic Differential Equation (SDE) dS = μS dt + σS dW, simulating 1,000-day price trajectories across different volatility regimes to demonstrate how standard deviation governs the distribution of possible asset outcomes.